mo4dawg/mo4dawg.github.io/_posts/2016-11-11-restful-services.md

 **Resource-Based**

-Individual resources are identified in requests using URIs as resource identifiers.  &nbsp;REST is resource based vs action based or noun based vs verb based.
-SOAP tends to have operations that are verb based methods.
+Individual resources are identified in requests using URIs as resource identifiers.  &nbsp;REST is resource based vs action based or, noun based vs verb based.  &nbsp;SOAP tends to have operations that are verb based methods.

 An important aspect of resource based URIs is the notion of a collection vs a record.  &nbsp; A collection should be expressed as a plural.